OsbornePro/BTPS-SecPack/docs/index.rst

 **IF ABOVE COMMAND METHOD DOES NOT WORK**

-Some Next Generation Anti-Virus providers may block script execution in this manner.
+Some Endpoint Detection and Response (EDR) and Next Generation Anti-Virus providers may block script execution in this manner.
 If that is the case use the below method to accomplish the same task.

 1. Log into your Primary Domain Controller using an account with Administrator permissions.
 2. Open an Administrative PowerShell session **(Windows Key + X, The press A)**.